bastie/JavApi4Swift/README.md

     }
 }

+#### final

+First let `let` the replacement be for `final`.
+For functions / method parameters the semantic of Java and Swift are "different".
+In Java you can be declare a parameter as not changeable with `final`.
+In Swift you can be declare as parameter as mutable with `var` keyword, but not the `_` underline.

 #### interface

 Java interfaces are mapped with Swift protocols.
 With created package like structure (see package section) a typealias is declerated in this enum with reference of protocol implementation outside the enum.
 In the protocol implementation a associatedtype is declerated to the typealias name in the structure.
 This is f.e. needed to declerated function the result type of interface.
 Default methods need to declerated in a extendsion of protocol like normal Swift protocols.